Tasting notes of Blueberry Pie, Tamrind, & Brown Sugar.

 Nestled among three volcanoes, Acatenango, Fuego, and Agua, the city of Antigua was once the capital of the Spanish Empire in Central America, but it’s now known for stunning colonial architecture and the nearby farms that produce some of the region’s

-This honey-processed Guatemalan coffee, which was harvested in 2020 includes cherries from the original Finca Medina estate plus Anexo Portal, a property that was acquired in 2016.
-After separating the floating cherries, the coffees are de-pulped and were dried on raised African beds, which were closed off each day for two hours to ensure a slow maturation process, which typically lasts between 28 and 30 days.
-With a sparkling acidity and floral flavors, this coffee is not only one of the best honey-processed lots our team has ever tasted; it’s also an indication of the alternative processing methods gaining popularity in Latin America, making us excited to see what’s to come.
+This naturally-processed Guatemalan coffee, which was harvested in 2019 includes cherries from the original Finca Medina estate plus Anexo Portal, a property that was acquired in 2016.
+After separating the floating cherries, the coffees were dried on raised African beds, which were closed off each day for two hours to ensure a slow maturation process, which typically lasts between 28 and 30 days.